Runs a series of checks to diagnose common setup problems.

 Linux keyring session check

-On Linux, if any routes usesource: keyring, doctor checks whether a D-Bus session bus is available — either via DBUS_SESSION_BUS_ADDRESS or the systemd user bus socket ($XDG_RUNTIME_DIR/bus).
+On Linux, if any routes use source: keyring, doctor checks whether a D-Bus session bus is available — either via DBUS_SESSION_BUS_ADDRESS or the systemd user bus socket ($XDG_RUNTIME_DIR/bus).
 This detects environments where the Secret Service provider is unreachable (containers, CI, SSH, headless servers) before you hit a runtime error.

 Agent skill freshness

 Doctor probes all plausible agent skill install locations (project-scope and user-scope paths for each integration).
 Only actually-installed skills are checked — missing files are silently skipped, so integrations you haven’t set up won’t appear.
-For each installed skill file, doctor verifies:- The file is a regular file (not a symlink or directory)

 - Content matches the expected version embedded in the binary